AthenaCore/AwesomeResponsibleAI/README.md

 [Source](https://opensource.org/ai/open-source-ai-definition)

 ### What is Responsible AI?
-Responsible AI (RAI) refers to the development, deployment, and use of artificial intelligence (AI) systems in ways that are ethical, transparent, accountable, and aligned with human values.
+**Responsible AI** (RAI) refers to the development, deployment, and use of artificial intelligence (AI) systems in ways that are ethical, transparent, accountable, and aligned with human values.

 ### What is a Responsible AI framework?
 Responsible AI frameworks often encompass guidelines, principles, and practices that prioritize fairness, safety, and respect for individual rights.

 ### What is Trustworthy AI?

-Trustworthy AI (TAI) refers to artificial intelligence systems designed and deployed to be transparent, robust and respectful of data privacy.
+**Trustworthy AI** (TAI) refers to artificial intelligence systems designed and deployed to be transparent, robust and respectful of data privacy.

 ### Why is Responsible, Trustworthy, and Human-Centered AI important?

-AI is a transformative technology prone to reshape industries, yet it requires careful governance to balance the benefits of automation and insight with protections against unintended social, economic, and security impacts.
+AI is a transformative and dual-side technology prone to reshape industries, yet it requires careful governance to balance the benefits of automation and insight with protections against unintended social, economic, and security impacts.
 You can read more about the current wave [here](https://www.thecompendium.ai).

 ## Content